ruiguo-bio/midi-miner/README.md

 This will only separate tracks in the file abc.mid.
 In the example/output folder, abc.mid is the result by running track_separate.py on the example/input/abc.mid file.

+The test_tension.ipynb file is the example to use some functions inside tension_calculate.py.

 [1] E. Chew.
 Mathematical and computational modeling of tonality.
 AMC, 10:12, 2014.